Whisper-Cao/6Fit-a-part/README.md

 # 6Fit-a-part
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-This code is used as a part of the implementation for the ICNP 2020 paper titled: 6Fit-A-Part: A Protocol for Physical Distancing on a Custom Wearable Device.
+This code is used as a part of the implementation (we are not licensed to expose the entire project) for the ICNP 2020 paper titled: 6Fit-A-Part: A Protocol for Physical Distancing on a Custom Wearable Device.
 The code should be used in conjugation with the library provided by Decawave for TREK1000: https://www.decawave.com/software/.